A card-based add-on appears as a pane in the sidebar (or, on mobile, as another

 identifies the add-on and displays a card—essentially a "page" of the

 add-on's UI.
 Apps Script represents cards in project code using

 A card is a group of UI elements you design.
 A card consists of the following sections:

 - A card header.
 This identifies the cards.
 It has title text, and may optionally have a subtitle and an icon.

 One or more card sections.
 These are sub-divisions of the card's UI area.
 A section may optionally have a text section header.
 Card sections are separated from each other on the card by a horizontal rule.
 If a card section is particularly large, it is automatically rendered as a collapsible section that users can expand or collapse as needed.
 A card can have no more than 100 card sections, and should have only a few for better performance.

 Each card section contains one or more UI widgets.
 Widgets provide the user with information or interactive controls.
 Cards and card sections are structural widgets, so you cannot add those to a card section.
-A card section can have no more than 100 card sections, and should a simple as possible for best performance.
+A card section can have no more than 100 widgets, and should be as simple as possible for best performance.

 You should design cards around particular user activities or data sets.
-For example, a G Suite add-on that displays data taken from Google Sheets might have a separate card for each sheet it pulls data from.
+For example, a Google Workspace Add-on that displays data taken from Google Sheets might have a separate card for each sheet it pulls data from.